 No changes are planned in the near future.
 Our fixed convenience stations, coupled with our landfill provide cost effective services for all our county residents.
-We hope to add a metal recycling bin at Petersville in 2019.
+We hope to add a metal recycling bin at Petersville in the near future.

 City Garage Construction Demolition Site